 “But God commendeth his love toward us, in that, while we were yet sinners, Christ died for us.
 Much more then, being now justified by his blood, we shall be saved from wrath through him” (Romans 5:8-9).

 4th – Ask the Lord to Save You

-Once you have, by faith with a sincere heart done these four things, you have passed from death unto life.
+Once you have, by faith with a sincere heart, done these four things, you have passed from death to life.
 You have God’s word on it!

 “Verily, verily, I say unto you, He that heareth my word, and believeth on him that sent me, hath everlasting life, and shall not come into condemnation; but is passed from death unto life” Jesus Christ (John 5:24).

 Jesus also said, “My sheep hear my voice, and I know them, and they follow me: And I give unto them eternal life; and they shall never perish, neither shall any man pluck them out of my hand” (John 10:27-28).

 “How shall we escape, if we neglect so great salvation…” (Hebrews 2:3).